 If you’re looking to optimize your retail business, having access to real-time data is not just convenient, it’s essential.
 You need to be able to reference consistent, comparative reporting in order to know what parts of the business are running smoothly and what areas require attention.
+This is where our cannabis dispensary inventory management system comes into play.

 Making decisions based on data will help your business run more efficiently, but you can only control your own operations – brands and distributors are likely referencing their own data to make business decisions.
 This lack of visibility between retailers and brands can result in miscommunication, delays, and inventory issues.
 Imagine trying to order a family-style meal at a restaurant, but everyone at your table is ordering off of a different menu – everyone might get what they want, but you’ll end up with a ton of extra food.
 This is often the situation retailers and brands find themselves in when managing orders and inventory.

 When it comes to data, sharing is caring, right?
 In today’s environment, sharing data is on the back-burner for retailers.
 With a market flooded with brands and products, why would a retailer take time out of their busy day to share data with their brands and distributors?
-Advanced retailers know the answer to this is improved inventory management.
+Advanced retailers know the answer to this is improved cannabis dispensary inventory management.
 Let’s dive into how making purchasing decisions based on shared data will reduce stockouts, lessen preferential channel stuffing, and make just in time (JIT) inventory a reality – optimizing operations throughout the supply chain.

 Reduce Preferential Channel Stuffing